Prince Harry Turns 34: Here’s How He Has Changed His Style Over The Years

 — The Royal Family (@RoyalFamily) September 15, 2018

 The prince’s current look is mostly highly tailored, polished suits.
 For his and Meghan’s engagement announcement, Harry wore a dark blue suit paired with shiny black shoes.
 This classic look is perfect for his daily life of representing the royal family at countless events, meetings, and functions.
-People expect the royal family to suit up and play the part, and Harry (and brother William) never disappoint.
+People expect the royal family to suit up and play the part, and Harry (and brother William) never disappoints.
 It helps that Harry is clearly familiar with getting suits perfectly tailored, but it also doesn’t hurt that the prince is tall, handsome, and in good physical shape.

 For his wedding to Meghan, Harry stepped it up even further by wearing his military dress uniform.
 Both princes tend to wear their military uniforms for large public events focused on the military.
 But that’s not the only time Harry looks dashing.
-On the polo field, he wears breathable T-shirts and traditional polo gear, for a sporty and simple look.
+On the polo field, he wears breathable T-shirts and traditional polo gear for a sporty and simple look.

 Even as a child, Harry was aware of coordinating looks.
 He and William often were photographed attending church and other formal events in matching blazers.
 As toddlers, they even wore matching yellow shorts and shiny black shoes, emulating a classic British schoolboy look.
 The same look is now seen on William’s young sons.